Sadaf-Tariq/pp1-everythingdesi/README.md

   * The gallery link on the navigation bar takes the user to the gallery page where there are images available for the users

-  * The gallery images of food served by everything DESI and their catering service give a clear picture to users and to make an informed decision
+  * The gallery images of food served by everything DESI and their catering service give a clear picture to users to make an informed decision

     ![The gallery](/assets/images/gallery.png)

 * The Contact-us Page

   * The contact-us link on the navigation bar takes the user to the Contact us page, which consists of two sections.
-The contact section encourages the user to keep in contact and provides a phone number, email address, and street address where they can found
+The contact section encourages the user to keep in contact and provides a phone number, email address, and street address where they can be found

   * It also includes information about its opening to help the users to know when they should be contacted